eighthourblink/Saxifrage/Project (9-25-12)/Readme.txt

-THis is just a little intro in a project i wanted to create.
+THis is just a little project (Create your own adventure) i wanted to create.
 Its not much but shows some CSS elements and attributes